Public Health

 Degree Requirements

-NOTE: Half-term courses cannot count as an elective unless an additional half-term course is taken and the biostatistics faculty have approved both courses as an elective.
+NOTE: Half-term courses cannot count as an elective unless an additional half-term course is taken and the Biostatistics faculty have approved both courses as an elective.

-The Graduate School requires an overall grade average of High Pass, including grades of Honors in at least two full-term graduate courses for students enrolled in a two-year program.
+The graduate school requires an overall grade average of High Pass, including grades of Honors in at least two full-term graduate courses for students enrolled in a two-year program.
 In order to maintain the minimum average of High Pass, each grade of Pass on the student’s transcript must be balanced by one grade of Honors.
 Each grade of Fail must be balanced by two grades of Honors.
 If a student retakes a course in which the student has received a failing grade, only the newer grade will be considered in calculating this average.
 The initial grade of Fail, however, will remain on the student’s transcript.
 A grade awarded at the conclusion of a full-year course in which no grade is awarded at the end of the first term would be counted twice in calculating this average.

 Curriculum